-&lt;sup>10 Go to www.SquareMeals.org.
+&lt;sup>11 Go to www.SquareMeals.org.
 Choose "Programs" then "The Emergency Food Assistance Program;" click on "TEFAP Administration and Forms," then input the proper form number into the appropriate search field.
 Instructions for the form contain the link to submit the form.

-&lt;sup>11 Examples of supporting documentation include photographs; the confirmation document of the local health official who inspects the food loss; or a receipt or invoice from a landfill that verifies destruction of the food loss.
+&lt;sup>12 Examples of supporting documentation include photographs; the confirmation document of the local health official who inspects the food loss; or a receipt or invoice from a landfill that verifies destruction of the food loss.

-Type of Documentation Details about Documentation Condemnation certificate From health official Destruction certificate Must include when, where, and how the USDA Foods were destroyed; and by whom Temperature logs If USDA Foods were stored in the freezer or cooler Police report If theft or vandalism was involved Also, include precautions taken to prevent future theft or vandalism.
+Police report If theft or vandalism was involved Also, include precautions taken to prevent future theft or vandalism.
 Fire department report If the loss was due to fire Extermination records If the loss was due to infestation Refrigeration repair information If the loss was due to refrigeration failure